ManuelZ/tv_automation/README.md

 simultaneously handles both classification and detection.
 I had been using a single class, "TV apps," but I could also use multiple classes—specifically, 9 different classes.
 So there is a 4th possible solution:

-4) Object detection to simultaneously detect the TV apps bar and classify it into 9 different classes.
+4) Object detection to simultaneously detect the TV apps bar and classify it into one of 9 different classes.

 This is what the end result looks like:

 https://github.com/user-attachments/assets/aff52a3f-d1c6-4c33-8085-f6118e5dfaa2

 The JeVois is connected to a laptop via USB.
-On the laptop, I receive the JeVois video feed using the OBS Studio program.
-All computer vision processing occurs on the JeVois; the laptop is used solely for visualizing the results.
+On the laptop, I receive the JeVois video feed using OBS Studio.
+All computer vision processing occurs on the JeVois at 1.7 FPS, with the laptop used solely for visualizing the results.

 ## The full object detection solution

-The JeVois-A33 image comes with pre-installed and updated Computer Vision software, which makes it super easy to write code and use it without the potential trouble of having to install it on the device.
-It also comes packed full of Computer Vision examples that showcase its capabilities.
+The JeVois-A33 image comes with pre-installed and updated computer vision software, making it very easy to run code without the hassle of installing additional libraries.
+It also includes numerous computer vision examples that showcase its capabilities.

-I’ve used YoloV5 before and liked its CLI for easy training, so I decided to try YoloV8 for this experiment.
+I’ve used YoloV5 before and liked its CLI for easy training, so I decided to try YOLOv8 for this experiment.
 I was particularly interested in its pre-trained models of different sizes and wanted to see if the smallest one (nano) would work with the JeVois.

-Among the possible ways to run deep learning models on the JeVois, loading an ONNX model using the OpenCV DNN module seemed straightforward, so I chose this approach.
-I was interested in running TFLite models, but couldn't quickly figure out how to make a TFLite 2 model run on the JeVois.
+Among the options to run deep learning models on the JeVois, loading an ONNX model using the OpenCV DNN module seemed straightforward, so I chose this approach.
+Although I was also interested in running TFLite models, I couldn’t quickly determine how to make a TFLite 2 model run on the JeVois.

 These are the high level steps needed to deploy a Deep Learning object detector on the JeVois:
 - Capture images
   - Capture and save images to the JeVois microSD
   - Move the images to a folder on my computer
-  - Resizing the images
+  - Resize the images
 - Annotate images:
   - Upload images to an annotation service
   - Draw bounding boxes and assign a class to them